ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 There are two main inputs of interactions: i) a systematic input querying other databases, and ii) a manual input using curated information from CellphoneDB developers ("interaction_curated") and users.
 The method used to assign the interaction is indicated in the "annotation_strategy" column.

 Each interaction stored has a CellphoneDB unique identifier ("id_cp_interaction") generated automatically by the internal pipeline.

-#### a.
-Systematic input from other databases
-We consider interacting partners as: (i) binary interactions annotated by IUPHAR (http://www.guidetopharmacology.org) and (ii) cytokines, hormones and growth factors interactions annotated by innateDB (https://www.innatedb.com) and the iMEX consortium (https://www.imexconsortium.org).

-Binary interactions from IUPHAR are directly downloaded from "http://www.guidetopharmacology.org/DATA/interactions.csv" and "guidetopharmachology.org"  is indicated in the "annotation_strategy" field.
-For the iMEX consortium all protein-protein interactions are downloaded using the PSICQUIC REST APIs19.
-The IMEx20, IntAct21, InnateDB22, UCL-BHF, MatrixDB23, MINT24, I2D25, UniProt, MBInfo registries are used.
-Interacting partners are defined as follows:

-- Interacting partner A has to be transmembrane, receptor and cannot be classified as "others" (see the previous "protein_list" section for more information)
-- Interacting partner B has to be "secreted_highlight".
-This group of proteins includes cytokines, hormones, growth factors and other immune-related proteins (see the previous "protein_list" section for more information).
-In both cases, some interactions are excluded: i) interactions where one of the components is part of a complex (see "complex_curated" list in the above section); ii) interactions which are not involved in cell-cell communication or are wrongly annotated by our systematic method.
-These are stored in a curated list of proteins named "excluded_interaction".
-The "excluded_interaction" file contains five fields: a) uniprot_1: name of the interacting partner A that is going to be excluded; b) uniprot_2: name of the interacting partner B that is going to be excluded; c) name.1: name of the protein to be excluded corresponding to uniprot_1; d) name.2: name of the protein to be excluded corresponding to uniprot_2; e) comments: information about the exclusion of the protein.

-Homomeric complexes - proteins interacting with themselves - are excluded from the systematic analysis.
-Importantly, in cases where both the systematic and the curated input detect the interactions, the curated input always prevails over the systematic information.

-#### b.
-Curated approach
+#### Curated approach
-The majority of ligand–receptor interactions are manually curated by reviewing UniProt descriptions and PubMed information on membrane receptors.
+All ligand–receptor interactions are manually curated by reviewing UniProt descriptions and PubMed information on membrane receptors.
 Cytokine and chemokine interactions were annotated following the International Union of Pharmacology annotation 26.
 The interactions of other groups of cell-surface proteins were manually reviewed, including the TGF family, integrins, lymphocyte receptors, semaphorins, ephrins, Notch and TNF receptors.
 The bibliography used to annotate the interaction is stored in "source".
 ‘Uniprot’ indicates that the interaction has been annotated using UniProt descriptions.

 ## User-defined receptor-ligand datasets
 Our system allows users to create their own lists of curated proteins and complexes.
 In order to do so, the format of the users’ lists must be compatible with the input files.
-Users can submit their lists using the Python package version of CellphoneDB, and then send them via <contact@cellphonedb.org> or a pull request to the CellphoneDB data repository (https://github.com/ventolab/CellphoneDB-data).
+Users can submit their lists using the Python package version of CellphoneDB, and then send them via <contact@cellphonedb.org> or a pull request to the CellphoneDB data [repository](https://github.com/ventolab/CellphoneDB-data).

-## Database structure
-Information is stored in an SQLite relational database (https://www.sqlite.org).
-SQLAlchemy (www.sqlalchemy.org) and Python 3 were used to build the database structure and the query logic.
-The application is designed to allow analysis on potentially large count matrices to be performed in parallel.
-This requires an efficient database design, including optimisation for query times, indices and related strategies.
-All application code is open source and uploaded both to github and the web server.
-An explanation of the content of the tables and the database schema is available in Supplementary methods and [Supplementary Figure 1 and Figure 2](https://static-content.springer.com/esm/art%3A10.1038%2Fs41596-020-0292-x/MediaObjects/41596_2020_292_MOESM1_ESM.pdf) in Efremova et al 2018 (PMID:32103204).

 # FAQs
 ### 1. What are the counts input files accepted?